jboss-switchyard/quickstarts/camel-ftp-binding/Readme.md

 karaf@root> features:addurl mvn:org.switchyard.karaf/switchyard/{SWITCHYARD-VERSION}/xml/features

+3. From src/main/resources, copy ftpclient.jks, id_sftp_rsa, and known_hosts_sftp to ${KARAF_HOME}/etc.

-3. Install the feature for the camel-ftp-binding quickstart :
+4. Install the feature for the camel-ftp-binding quickstart :

 karaf@root> features:install switchyard-quickstart-camel-ftp-binding

-4. Create a file on the ftp server using a standalone FTP client.
+5. Create a file on the ftp server using a standalone FTP client.

-5. Check the server console for output from the service.
+6. Check the server console for output from the service.

-5. Undeploy the quickstart:
+7. Undeploy the quickstart:

 karaf@root> features:uninstall switchyard-quickstart-camel-ftp-binding